jbestie/xmlparser/scripts/README.txt

 Shortly the main idea is to just burn your CPU with tons of XML files and other stuff as soon as possible.
 So if you would like to try it - go ahead!

 === 1.
+System requirements ===
+- JDK 8 installed in system
+- PostgreSQL 9.4 or newer
+- Windows 7 or newer / GNU Linux compatible system

+=== 2.
 INSTALLATION GUIDE ===
-1.1 Installation from source
+2.1 Installation from source
 a.
 Checkout the Project from GitHub
 b.
 Run Gradle task "jar" like
+    gradlew jar
+or
     gradle jar
-and voila!
+    if you don't use the Gradle Wrapper from project and voila!
 You have application directory in build-one.
 c.
 Copy application directory wherever you want, go into dir and start runMe-script (depends on your platform)

-1.2 Installation of already built application
+2.2 Installation of already built application
 a.
 Just copy application-directory wherever you want and start runMe-script sh/bat - depends on your platform

-Also you should have defined the JAVA_HOME variable in your environment, have permissions to specified folders and feel good.
+2.3 Create the schema in PostgreSQL
+Run create.sql script from project on desired PostgreSQL instance

-=== 2.
+=== 3.
 CONFIGURE APPLICATION TO START ===
 Application provides the clean help output and still if you don't like to read output in console (like me) here you are the basic configuration parameters: